Comply Chain Website Redesign

 U.S. Department of Labor – ILAB

-As one of the first in-house federal UX SMEs at the Dept. of Labor, I embedded accessibility, content strategy, and scalable UX systems into the product, and delivered measurable improvements in user engagement, page load times (essential for majority of end-users, who lacked access to reliable and/or stable internet connections) and task clarity.
+As one of the first in-house federal UX SMEs at the Department of Labor, and the first to work with ILAB, I embedded accessibility, content strategy, and scalable UX systems into the product, and delivered measurable improvements in user engagement, page load times (essential for majority of end-users, who lacked access to reliable and/or stable internet connections) and task clarity.

 -